GabrieleAvella/DiffManager/README.md

 ## PREREQUISITES
 In order to be able to explore the solution and run the application, the following prerequisites are needed:
 *  .NET Core 2.1 SDK (2.1.1) has to be installed on the machine.
-It can be downloaded from [here](https://www.microsoft.com/net/download/dotnet-core/2.1)
+It can be downloaded from [this link](https://www.microsoft.com/net/download/dotnet-core/2.1)
 *  To use .NET Core 2.1 with Visual Studio, you'll need Visual Studio 2017 15.7 or newer.
 Make sure you've got the latest version of Visual Studio.